robirr/HA-Mealie-Barcode-Scanner/README.md

 ### Documentation
 - [ ] Add how to register of a UPCDB API key and how to store it in your HA secrets so it will be used by the python script.
 - [ ] Update the readme about caching of products and being able to disable it.
+Also the clear cache and add to cache actions
 - [ ] Update the readme for disabling OpenFoodFacts and/or UPCDatabase.
+- [x] Update readme with info on QR codes to add an item to the shopping list (e.g. "GENERIC:Milk")
 - [ ] Consider splitting the readme into separate Wiki pages instead.
 - [ ] Add info on supported barcode formats and numeric lengths.